datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 We will begin by locating and reading our survey data which are in CSV format.
 CSV stands for Comma-Separated Values and is a common way store formatted data.
 Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files.
 It is quite easy to replace one separator with another, to match your application.
-The first line in the file often has headers to explain what is in each column.
-CSV (and other separators) make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
+CSV files make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
 For more details on CSV files, see the [Data Organisation in Spreadsheets][spreadsheet-lesson5] lesson.
-We can use Pandas' `read_csv` function to pull the file directly into a [DataFrame][pd-dataframe].
+We can use rhe Pandas `read_csv` function to read the data file:

-## So What's a DataFrame?

-A DataFrame is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, factors and more) in columns.
-It is similar to a spreadsheet or an SQL table or the `data.frame` in
-R. A DataFrame always has an index (0-based).
-An index refers to the position of an element in the data structure.

 ~~~
 # Note that pd.read_csv is used because we imported pandas as pd